 It is a fun game that can work well on cats as well, especially as cats are not as physically demanding in a game as dogs.
 If you have a cat and a dog, turn it into a competition and watch your kids be entertained.

 3) Teach them cleaning

 If your dog already knows the command ‘drop it,’ all you have to do is ask him to pick up one of his toys.
 Then ask him to ‘drop it’ in his toy box once he is near it.
 Repeat the technique with consistency until he catches on.
-Soon, your good boy will be cleaning up after him.
+Soon, your good boy will be cleaning up after himself.

 4) Stuffed KONG

-You can work with dog treats, frozen minced meat, broth or whatever food your dog prefers and let them go at it for hours together.
+You can work with dog treats, frozen minced meat, broth, or whatever food your dog prefers and let them go at it for hours together.
 Most KONGs are made of toxin-free, washable rubber that can withstand the sharp teeth of a dog.

 5) Tug of war

 An age-old technique to have fun with your pet is the tug of war.
 Tie a reasonably strong rope into knots at intervals and play tug of war with your dog.
 Contrary to popular belief, tug of war does not make your dog aggressive or dominant.
 Research shows that a healthy game of tug of war makes dogs confident in their abilities and obedient to their owners.

 Add a few rules to the game to make it fun, like if the dog touches your hand, the game will end or if he gets distracted, there won’t be any treats.
 Praise and appreciate your dog after each game.
 This game not only works the mental skills of your dog but also gives it the physical exercise it misses.
 It is also the perfect game for indoors.